aparamon/HDF5Plugin-Zstandard/README.md

 ## Build

-This plugin can be built with cmake and installed as shared library to `/usr/local/hdf5/lib/plugin` (or a custom path).
+This plugin can be built with cmake and installed as a shared library to `/usr/local/hdf5/lib/plugin` (or a custom path).

 ```bash
 cmake .
 make
 sudo make install
 ```

+At runtime, you can also specify where this plugin is located via the `HDF5_PLUGIN_PATH` environment variable.